stefwalter/cockpit/doc/protocol.md

 Additional "open" command options are available to open a channel of this
 type:

- * "module": the short module name to retrieve resource from
+ * "module": the module to retrieve resource from
  * "path": path of the resource within the module.

+The module may either be fully qualified (ie: module@host), although the host part is not used for routing, and the usual "open" command "host" option should be used.
+The module may also be a module checksum.

 The channel payload will be the raw (possibly binary) byte data of the resource being retrieved.